daudix/daudix.one/content/blog/drafts/2024-08-13-deploying-to-codeberg-pages/index.md

 ![repository settings secrets](repository-settings-secrets.png)

-Add secret with the name `mail` with email you used for Codeberg, with the `Push` and `Manual` events selected (the later is only needed if you added `manual` event in the CI file):
+Add secret with the name `mail` with email you used for Codeberg as the value, with the `Push` and `Manual` events selected (the later is only needed if you added `manual` event in the CI file):

 ![mail secret](mail-secret.png)